Boosting Simple Learners: Main Results

-\Cref{prop:genalg} demonstrates an upper bound on both the oracle and sample complexities of \Cref{alg:sepBoost}.
-The sample complexity upper bound is algorithm-dependent in the sense that it depends on $\vc(\H)$ the VC dimension of $\H=\H(b_1\ldots b_T)$ -- the class of possible aggregations outputted by the algorithm.
-In particular $\vc(\H)$ depends on the base-class $\B$ and on the implementation of Line \ref{line13} in \Cref{alg:sepBoost}.
 How large can $\vc(\H)$ be for a given class of simple aggregation rules?
 The following combinatorial proposition addresses this question quantitatively.
 Here, it is assumed the aggregation rule used by \Cref{alg:sepBoost} belong to a fixed class $G$ of ``$\{\pm 1\}^T\to\{\pm 1\}$'' functions.
 For example, $G$ may consist of all weighted majority votes $g(x_1,\ldots,x_T) = \sign(\sum w_i\cdot x_i)$, for $w_i\in \R$, or of all networks with of some prespecified topology and activation functions, etcetera.